LoNLI: An Extensible Framework for Testing Diverse Logical Reasoning Capabilities for NLI: Conclusion

 \section{Conclusion}

-Most recent NLI datasets lack an explicit connection to cognitive capabilities (transferable across tasks); primarily due to complexity involved in eliciting manual annotations about reasoning (or cognitive capability) required to solve complex examples.
-Additionally, popular crowdsourced NLI datasets also suffer from a lack of extensibility, unintended artifacts or bias, and do not enable fine-grained capability-wise analysis.
-Using the \textsc{CheckList} framework, we propose an extensible semi-synthetic capability-aware NLI benchmark ($363$ templates, $363$k examples), covering 17 reasoning types (extending a recently proposed NLI taxonomy).
+Using the \textsc{CheckList} framework, we propose an extensible semi-synthetic NLI benchmark ($363$ templates, $363$k examples) with reasoning type annotations, covering 17 reasoning types (extending a recently proposed NLI taxonomy).
+Unlike other NLI datasets, our dataset 1) comes with explicit reasoning type annotations covering a wide range of linguistic and logical phenomena, 2) enables fine-grained capability-wise analysis, 3) is easily extensible in the future, and 4) is devoid of known artifacts and bias.
 SOTA NLI systems perform poorly in this dataset, even with capability-specific existing resources as additional training data.
 Further analysis leads us to find a subset of capabilities that are harder across systems.
-Through fine-tuning experiments, we find some remain harder even with addition of training data from the test-suite, and are hard to learn solely from other capabilities.
-Furthermore, we design a human study where we ask humans to predict model behavior given behavioral information about NLI systems.
-A $12.5\%$ increase in human prediction accuracy for RoBERTa over BERT provides an indication that, despite fine-grained inconsistencies, RoBERTa is more predictable than BERT.
-Our work shows how behavioral information may help quantify progress towards systems with more predictable (therefore trusted; \cite{jacovimiller21}) behavior.
+Through fine-tuning experiments, we find some remain harder even with the addition of training data from the test-suite, and are hard to learn solely from other capabilities.